Circular Plastics Program

 Grant program: Circular Plastics

-Application process: Applications shortlisted from the EOI Stage will be eligible to participate in Stage 2 – Detailed Application.
+Application process: Applications shortlisted from the EOI Stage were invited to participate in Stage 2 – Detailed Application.
+An independent Technical Review Committee recommended projects that should be awarded funding.

 Status: Closed